Work Based Research Projects

 - 60 Credit Dissertation – this forms the research component of the Masters (MSc).
 It will normally be 12,000 – 15,000 words in length, with a maximum of 20,000 words.
 Part-time students should expect to complete their dissertation in a year.

-- 120 Credit Dissertation - approximately 20,000 words in length, this forms the bulk of the Research Masters (MRes) and is the ‘short thesis’ component of the Professional Doctorate.
+- 120 Credit Dissertation - Currently approximately 20,000 words (and up to 40,000 words) in length [we are in the process of amending our regulations to allow submission in the form of a research paper that could be submitted to an academic journal], this forms the bulk of the Research Masters (MRes) and is the ‘short thesis’ component of the Professional Doctorate.
 We anticipate that most part-time students will take two years to complete their MRes dissertation.

 What Sort of Activities will I Carry Out in the Research Project?